Kom people (Cameroon)

+Founded in 1800, the Kom are one of the 250 ethnic groups that are located in the grasslands of Cameroon within the Boyo Division of Africa.
+Kom includes most of Boyo division, including such towns as Fundong, Belo, Njinikom and Mbingo.
+The area can be reached from Bamenda on the so-called Ring Road.

 The Kom are one of the principal ethnic groups of the North-West province of Cameroon, where traditional government institutions are very important.
 The capital, Laikom, is the seat of the ruler, the Fon, and his advisors, the Quifon, who continue to be the most respected leaders despite the imposition of a central Cameroonian government.
 Vincent Yuh II died in November 2017, Fon Ndzi II is the current Fon of Kom.
 The Cameroonian government recognizes to some degree the authority of the Fons and local chiefs subject to them.

-Kom includes most of Boyo division, including such towns as Fundong, Belo, Njinikom and Mbingo.
-The area can be reached from Bamenda on the so-called Ring Road.